Oshintha/TLH-792S/README.md

 <h3>Product Description:</h3>

-CAMSO TLH 792S, formerly known as Solideal SolidAir TLH, is an extreme-duty flat-free tire solution designed specifically for telehandlers.
+CAMSO TLH 792S, is an extreme-duty flat-free tire solution designed specifically for telehandlers.
 Engineered to excel in the most demanding environments, this solid tire offers optimized stability, durability, and comfort, ensuring flat-free operation and superior traction in extreme applications.

 <h3>Tire Features:</h3>